Landlord Guides · Last updated 1 June 2026

 How a Property Manager Helps

 If you own rental property in Gibraltar and manage it yourself, you carry all of this personally: serving correct notices, documenting everything, liaising with solicitors, managing deposit disputes.
-A property management service handles the full process on your behalf -- tenancy documentation from day one, formal notice letters and service, coordination with Gibraltar solicitors if legal action is needed, and deposit handling and dispute management.
+A property management service handles the full process on your behalf, from tenancy documentation on day one through to formal notice letters, coordination with Gibraltar solicitors if Rent Tribunal action is needed, and deposit handling with OFT-compliant client accounts.

 The Bottom Line

 Ending a tenancy in Gibraltar is manageable when you follow the correct process.
-The things that trip landlords up are usually the same: skipping formal notice, failing to document the property's condition, and attempting to resolve non-payment informally for too long before taking legal steps.
+The things that trip landlords up are usually the same: applying UK legal terms that do not exist here, serving notice verbally rather than in writing, applying to the wrong court, and waiting too long before taking formal legal steps over non-payment.

-Know the grounds, serve correct notice in writing, use the court process if the tenant will not leave, and protect yourself with a solid inventory from day one.
+Know the grounds, serve correct written notice under the Landlord and Tenant Act 1983, use the Rent Tribunal if the tenant will not leave, and protect yourself with a solid inventory from day one.
 If in doubt about any step, take legal advice before you act rather than after.

 Disclaimer: This article is for general information purposes only and does not constitute legal advice.
 Always consult a Gibraltar-registered solicitor before taking any action in relation to ending a tenancy or recovering possession of a property.